 And just who is this successful friend that we talked to?

-Well, folks, don’t say we don’t spoil you, because here for your delectation are two of the smartest guys in the business: Personal Capital’s CEO and VP of Advisory Service, Jay Shah and Amin Dabit respectively.
+Well, folks, don’t say we don’t spoil you, because here for your delectation are two of the smartest guys in the business: Empower’s CEO and VP of Advisory Service, Jay Shah and Amin Dabit respectively.

 Need you even ask, this industry-leading, digital wealth manager with over two million users surpassed $12 billion in assets under management (AUM) in December, an increase of more than $2 billion since the end of 2018.